 Someone must pay for each service.
 The structure of the funding system has a significant impact on rehabilitation, often dictating (not too strong a word) who can receive rehabilitation, what the patient can receive, and how much they may receive.
 This structural feature applies to a population but influences individual patients.

-The funding system has its influence in several ways, depending partly on the national organisation of funding.
+The funding system has its influence in several ways, depending partly on the national funding system.
 The system may be based around patients paying through an insurance scheme or healthcare organisations deciding what is needed and how it should be provided, with providers meeting their requests.

 The fundamental difficulty in the UK arises from the dominance of the biomedical model of illness and its associated model of the healthcare process.
-The model is not suitable for patients with multifactorial problems that require many different interventions over time, with less certainty of the effect than in some medical situations.
+The model is unsuitable for patients with multifactorial problems requiring many different interventions over time, with less certainty of the effect than in some medical situations.